seeden/orientose/README.md

 # Orientose

 Orientose is a OrientDB object modeling with support of schemas inspired by mongoose.
 Some features of mongoose are used in simplified way.
+Orientose will create database structure for you automatically from your schema.

-## TR/TD:
+## Features

- * It is not production ready
+ * Default values
+ * Virtual computed properties
+ * Define schemas
+ * Extended validation (sync, async)
+ * Pre/post hooks for save, update, remove
+ * Create db structure from your schema automatically

 ## Create Connection